 Whereas the Proteas are struggling to find one all-rounder worthy of the name, the men from the Caribbean flew in no less than seven of them, all with bats like cannons, and squeezed them all into the starting XI at Newlands and the Wanderers to win the series with a game to spare.

 It is a format for players at opposite ends of their careers and those on the fringes of the one-day international (ODI) squad rather than the “best XI”.
+The relevance of individual performances, and of the convincing consolation victory at Kingsmead on Wednesday, will only be seen in the months and years ahead when their experience and “lessons learned” are put to the test in contests of greater stature.

 If there was a World Cup for “resting”, the Proteas would be hard to beat.
 But if the absence of the stars from these three exhibitions of hitting ensures they are fresher and stronger come the knockout stages of the real World Cup in mid-March, the selectors and team management will be vindicated.